 List Building, Opt Ins, & Lead Generation Tools

 - PopupAlly Pro: Finally, the popup dilemma is over!
 If you've heard that popups increase conversions but haven't wanted to alienate and annoy your visitors, then this is for you.
 We've build this premium WordPress theme from the ground up with conscious business owners like you in mind: it's elegant, polite, and it helps you build your list faster, too!

 - LeadPages: If you want to create simple and beautiful opt-in pages and sales pages, this is the system to do it just 5-10 minutes.
 I've been using LeadPages to create webinar invitations, opt-in pages, and thank you pages in my business and I can't recommend it enough.
 It's great especially if you're not techy but you like things to look professional!

 Recommended Email Marketing Service Providers

-Infusionsoft: This is the platform I use to run my online business ecommerce, email marketing, and customer database.
+- Keap/Infusionsoft: This is the platform I use to run my online business ecommerce, email marketing, and customer database.
 It's infinitely flexible and it has awesome features for segmenting people based on their actions, and it has great automation built in.
 Getting set up with Infusionsoft can take awhile, but they do have great training videos and support.
-Read my comparison of Infusionsoft and Ontraport here.

 Software & Tools To Keep Your Business Organized

-Many of these links are affiliate links, which means we may get a commission if you purchase.
+NOTE: Many of the links on this page are affiliate links, which means we may get a commission if you purchase.
 However, none of the fees of these resources have been increased to compensate us.
 We only recommend tools that we use personally in our business and that we believe are useful and up to our standards.